rajnandan1/matschia/README.md

 3. Automatically collect tweets from your timeline
 4. Analyze the collected tweets for tech relevance
 5. Select the most engaging tech tweet
-6. Generate a witty reply in the style of tech influencers
+6. Generate a witty reply and a standalone post in the style of tech influencers
 7. Save results to `analysis_results.json`

 ## Project Structure